mohamedHashem250/DeepLearningArchitecture/AutoEncoder_ Architectures/Vanilla_AutoEncoder/ReadME.md

 In this project, we use Pytorch to build simple AutoEncoder to generate MMINST dataset.

-Next Goal: to use this model as autoEncoder as anomaly detector.
+Next Goal: to use this model as an anomaly detector.